iyobo/amala/README.md

 `npm i amala`

 #### Important Notice about previous project name: `koa-ts-controllers`

 PLEASE NOTE: This project initially existed under the generic name `koa-ts-controllers`.
 It has since been renamed to `amala`.
 No further npm updates will be made under `koa-ts-controllers`.

+*Ignore this section* if you never used the previous package name `koa-ts-controllers`.
 If you installed this project under the previous name, Please replace `koa-ts-controllers` with `amala` in your code base.
 So:

 1) `yarn remove koa-ts-controllers`
 2) `yarn add amala`
 3)  Replace all string instances of "koa-ts-controllers" to "amala" in your codebase

+## Getting started
+You may create your Amala-powered API project with any of the following:
+- `npm init amala-app <project_name>`
+- `npm create amala-app <project_name>`
+- `yarn create amala-app <project_name>`

+Any of those will create a docker-ready project for you to expand upon.
+Happy

 ## How to Use